proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/10_Bitcoin_Supercycle_Workbook.md

 - Decentralized AI (compute, data, inference) - AI meets crypto
 - Modular chains (Celestia, EigenLayer) - Next-gen infrastructure

-**Nobody•Will•Pay Test:** Does this altcoin solve a real problem people will pay for WITHOUT subsidies, governance token inflation, or ponzinomics?
+**Via Negativa Test:** Does this altcoin solve a real problem people will pay for WITHOUT subsidies, governance token inflation, or ponzinomics?
 If no, it's speculation not investment.

 ---